Enelg52/KittyStager/README.md

 KittyStager is a simple stage 0 C2.
 It is made of a web server to host the shellcode and an implant, called kitten.
-The purpose of this project is to be able to have a web server and some implant for various usage and be able to use it the with any shellcode.
+The purpose of this project is to be able to have a web server and some implant for various usage and be able to use it with any shellcode.

 KittyStager has :
 - A web server to host the shellcode